U.S. flag

 Suggestive Findings

-No formal diagnostic criteria for Schmid metaphyseal chondrodysplasia (SMCD) have been established.
-The diagnosis should be suspected in individuals with the following clinical, laboratory, and radiographic findings.
+SMCD should be suspected in individuals with the following clinical, laboratory, radiographic, and family history findings.

 Clinical findings